ashwinkshenoy/vue-simple/packages/vs-accordion/README.md

-# Vue Accordion
+# Vue Simple Accordion

-#### 🗃 A simple vue accordion.
+🗃 A simple vue accordion.
 Perfect for all your accordion, faq's scenarios.

 A light weight vue plugin built groundup.